 Join ASTCT's Corporate Council

 Council members meet face-to-face twice a year in an informal, collegial environment with the ASTCT Executive Committee and Past-Presidents for candid exchanges to discuss critical BMT issues of mutual concern, find solutions to pressing challenges, share knowledge on best practices and work with ASTCT on its major initiatives.
 By pooling their resources and expertise, Council members and the ASTCT Leadership can engage in joint problem-solving and collaborative opportunities that will advance the cause and culture of blood and marrow transplantation and cellular therapy.

 The Corporate Council objectives are:

 - Establish meaningful dialogue between industry and BMT and cellular therapy thought leaders – ASTCT's current leadership, past presidents and the Board of Directors.

-- Share information, advice and assistance in developing new products and services to improve blood and marrow transplantation and cellular therapy.
+- Share information, advise and assist in advancing the field of blood and marrow transplantation and cellular therapy.

 - Discuss critical BMT and cellular therapy issues of mutual concern, find solutions to pressing challenges, share knowledge on best practices and advise ASTCT on its major initiatives.